samber/do/docs/docs/glossary.md

 A chain of service invocations instantiates multiple virtual scopes to track dependency cycles.

-Vitual Scope are not available under the public API.
-This is an internal stuff.
+Virtual scopes are internal and not exposed in the public API.

 ## Child scope